luan1miguel/Soc_security_lab/scenarios/nmap-detection/README.md

 Since the current detection logic is based on frequency and timeframe correlation, a low-and-slow scan may avoid detection by spreading requests over a longer period of time.

 This scenario was not deeply tested because the rule logic is already known in this lab environment, making this bypass behavior predictable.

 --
+## Security Mapping

+### MITRE ATT&CK

+T1046 - Network Service Discovery

+The scanning activity performed in this scenario is mapped to T1046 because Nmap was used to identify available network services on the target.

+--
 ## Lessons Learned